cscie114/csci-e-114-final-project-ALTrilling/README.md

 # final-project
 Final Project

-You can also directly see the meilisearch dashboard at http://146.190.209.16/ but you need to enter an api key with search permissions (both api keys in the .env file) to view the data
+You can also directly see the meilisearch dashboard at http://146.190.209.16/ but you need to enter an api key with search permissions (both api keys in the .env file) to view the data.

 Created the search only key with https://www.meilisearch.com/docs/learn/security/master_api_keys